t-d-k/LibreCrypt/docs/FAQ.md

 </TABLE>

-There is no such file size limit when extracting or storing files to/from a volume using the "Store"/"Extract" functionality from DoxBox Explorer's user interface.
+There is no such file size limit when extracting or storing files to/from a volume using the "Store"/"Extract" functionality from LibreCrypt Explorer's user interface.

-DoxBox does /*not*/ have this limitation on transferring files to/from mounted DoxBox volumes, and no registry changes are needed to access files using DoxBox, regardless of how big they are.
+LibreCrypt does /*not*/ have this limitation on transferring files to/from mounted LibreCrypt volumes, and no registry changes are needed to access files using LibreCrypt, regardless of how big they are.

 For further information, see: [KB900900](http://support.microsoft.com/kb/900900/en-us) on the Microsoft WWW site.